Australia manufacturing, services both strong in June: CBA

-SYDNEY Australia's manufacturing and service sectors both enjoyed strong activity in June with upbeat demand encouraging more hiring and bolstering optimism on the future, according to a new survey out on Monday.
+SYDNEY (Reuters) - Australia's manufacturing and service sectors both enjoyed strong activity in June with upbeat demand encouraging more hiring and bolstering optimism on the future, according to a new survey out on Monday.

 The inaugural Commonwealth Bank and IHS Markit Purchasing Managers' Index (PMI) rose to a seasonally adjusted 56.2 in June, from 55.9 in May and putting it well above the 50.0 threshold between expansion and contraction.